 Osteoarthritis: Heat and Cold Therapy

 - Apply heat 2 or 3 times a day for 20 to 30 minutes, using a heating pad, hot shower, or hot pack.
 Heat seems to be effective for pain and stiffness related to inactivity of a joint.
+If you are using an electric heating pad, avoid falling asleep while the pad is on.
+If you think you might fall asleep, set an alarm clock to go off in 20 minutes.
+Use heating pads set on low or medium, never on high.

 - Try putting cold packs on a painful joint for 10 to 20 minutes.
 Do not apply a cold pack directly to bare skin.
 Put a thin towel or pillowcase between the ice and your skin.